Here’s a list of our favorite Arches National Park photo spots with tips for the best times to photograph each location.

 Take a visual tour through Arches National Park to see the stunning landscapes you’ll see when you visit!

 Arches National Park is located in southeastern Utah just a few miles north of Moab.
 The park has over 2,000 natural stone arches, hundreds of stone pinnacles rising into the sky, immense rock fins and large balanced rocks.

 The golden light at sunrise and sunset are amazing reflected on the red rocks!
 Arches National Park is also a well-known stargazing location.

-PLEASE NOTE: Arches will be doing a TIMED ENTRY pilot program April through October, 2022.
-Timed entry tickets will be required to enter the park from 6 a.m. to 5 p.m. daily and will allow visitors to enter the park during a one-hour specified window of availability.
+Arches has a TIMED ENTRY program April through October: Timed entry tickets will be required to enter the park from 6 a.m. to 5 p.m. daily and will allow visitors to enter the park during a one-hour specified window of availability.
 After entering, visitors may stay in the park as long as they wish for the remainder of the day.
 Reservation holders may exit and re-enter the park on the same day with a correctly validated ticket.
 Visitors can book reservations first-come, first-served on Recreation.gov.
 The park will release reservations three months in advance in monthly blocks.

 If you don’t get a timed entry ticket, don’t worry.
 Plan to arrive before 5:30 am or enter after 5:00 pm, which is perfect for sunrise and sunset photography anyway!!

 - Things to do at Arches National Park